vmihalko/ksh/src/cmd/INIT/README-mamake.md

 #### …while scanning and sorting leaf directories ####

-If there is a leaf directory named `INIT`, it will always be built before all others.
+Any leaf directories with names that start with `INIT` will always be built before all others.
 For all other leaf directories, the presence of any `bind` command of the form `bind -lfoo` anywhere in a leaf directory's Mamfile causes the leaf directory named `libfoo` (if it exists)